Underground Railroad by Colson Whitehead book cover

 Jacob’s Eye Patch

-by Beth Kobliner Shaw & Jacob Shaw, illustrated by Jules Feiffer
+by Beth Kobliner Shaw & Jacob Shaw, Illustrated by Jules Feiffer

 This story follows Jacob, a young boy who wears an eye patch, as he hurries to visit a science shop and purchase the last light-up globe.
 Along the way, Jacob meets lots of people who are interested in his eye patch.
 While Jacob doesn’t usually mind explaining, today he is afraid that if he spends time talking with people, someone else will get the globe first.
 When he finally reaches the store and finds the globe, Jacob is more than happy to tell everyone about his eye patch!